sallu93/Social-media-analysis---Twitter/README.md

-Project report can be found in the file "Report.pdf"
+Project report can be found in the file "Report.pdf".

-Programming language used: Python
+Programming language used: Python.

 Other Contributors:  Sujatha Sivakumar and Tapan Patel.